pedagand/MPRI-2.4-DTP/04-generic/Desc.lagda.rst

     toNat (B l r)  = toNat l + toNat r

-Programming solely with the structured offered by dimensions, we can implement a generic inner product and matrix product::
+Programming solely with the structure offered by dimensions, we can implement a generic inner product and matrix product::

     inner-product : ∀ {F} → {{_ : Dimension F}} →